snehilchhabria/StoreLocator-API/README.md

 ## License
 The Store Locator - API is open source and available under the MIT License.
 Feel free to modify and use the API in your projects.

-## Contact
-If you have any questions or inquiries about the Store Locator - API, please contact us at support@storelocatorapi.com.

 Happy coding!